A4ANK/auth_service_biohash/README.md

-# Authentication service using Bio-Hash.
+# Multi Server Authentication service using Bio-Hash.
-### It uses hash values generated using images for validation of user credentials.
+### It uses hash values generated using images for validation of user credentials and server authorization by a user.

 ### 1. Architecture
 ![Architecture](/static/images/arch.svg "Architecture")